 Chair & Core Committee representative: Roben Torosyan

-The Membership Committee is responsible for overall membership issues, including but not limited to marketing, recruiting, retention, membership benefits, membership satisfaction, and trends in membership.
-Specifically, we…
+The Membership Committee advises the Core and Executive Committees on a range of membership topics, including but not limited to marketing, recruiting, retention, membership benefits, membership satisfaction, and trends in membership.

 Professional Development Committee